AnusmitaPal/automated_transcribe_system/README.md

-# Video to Text Converter
+# Automated Video Audio to Text Transcriber

 A Streamlit web application that converts video files to text transcriptions using OpenAI's Whisper speech recognition model.